-How to get feedback from a blueberry?
+How to collaborate with a blueberry?

 As a artist, teacher, animator I’ve been thinking more and more about how work is organized.
 I believe that how I teach or make art is at the essence.
 As an artist and activist I’ve been involved in environmental and climate issues for more than fifteen years.
 In the research project Animated Ecology I took as startingpoint my daily practices in order to investigate different ways of relating to and being part of my environment.

 What I love about teaching is how I always see new things in what I teach with new student/audiences.
+Lecturing as a way of listening.
 So I began the project by improvising lectures for various audiences I wanted to have input from.
 I have lectured to all possible entities in the ecosystem I am a part of, from blueberries to colleagues to films.
 Finally I gathered these improvisations in a 20 minute lecture dedicated to the images that first triggered the ideas to the different improvisations.
 It is presented here as the video essay Being Animated and also available in text form (swedish & english).

 Mindmapping is another approach always present in my projects.
 This time the mind map gradually evolved into a ecosystem map over natural elements that take on active roles, sampled from different animated films.
 Wolf Wind Stone Shudder is a animated eternal loop constantly circulating the elements.